 Hibiscus flowers are big and incredibly beautiful.
-The vibrant nature of the hibiscus has caused many people to want to keep them in their gardens.
+Their vibrant nature has caused many people to want to keep them in their gardens.

-If you’re thinking about putting a hibiscus in your garden sometime soon, then you’ll want to learn about how to take care of it.
-Many people are curious about the light requirements of the hibiscus plants.
+If you’re thinking about putting some in your garden sometime soon, you’ll want to learn about how to take care of them.
+Many people are curious about the light requirements of these plants.

 Do hibiscus plants need full sun or are they better off in partial shade?
-What should you do to guarantee that the hibiscus will grow properly?
+What should you do to guarantee that they’ll grow properly?

 Hibiscus Plants Generally Like Full Sun the Best

-If you don’t have a spot where you can plant the hibiscus plant that offers full sun, then you can still grow a hibiscus in your garden.
-Hibiscus plants can do pretty well in partial shade, but it isn’t going to grow as well as normal under conditions such as that.
+If you don’t have a spot that offers full sun, you can still grow a hibiscus in your garden.
+Hibiscus plants can do pretty well in partial shade, but it isn’t going to grow as well as normal under these conditions.

-You’ll notice that flowering and growth will suffer compared to when a hibiscus is placed in full sunlight.
+You’ll notice that flowering and growth will suffer compared to when one is placed in full sunlight.
 Anyone who wants to be able to enjoy hibiscus plants to the fullest should likely just do their best to find a spot where the plant can get full sun.

 Sometimes Shade Is Good

 Sometimes shade is good for hibiscus plants when you’re living in a particularly hot climate.
 For example, those who are living in the southern portions of the United States might find that the temperatures will get exceptionally high during parts of the summer.

 During the hottest months of the year, it might be kind of rough on your plant to be in complete sun.
 Providing some shade under these circumstances will be a good thing, but you don’t want to go overboard.